 |Procedures to verify patient identity, including appropriate identifiers and knowledge of limitations for different identifiers|

 A panel of subject-matter experts established a passing score for the Medication History Exam using industry best practices.
 The method used by the panel, as directed by a psychometrician, is the modified-Angoff method.
 This method requires experts (panel members) to evaluate individual test questions and estimate the percentage of qualified pharmacy technicians that would be able to answer each question correctly.
 These estimates were analyzed for consistency and averaged to produce the passing score.
 The passing score and candidate results are reported as scaled scores.
 The passing scaled score for the Medication History Exam is 300.
 The range of possible scores based on the exam content outline is 0 to 400.

 Earning your Medication History Certificate takes you one step closer to becoming a PTCB Advanced Certified Pharmacy Technician (CPhT-Adv).
-Active PTCB CPhTs who have completed at least four of the certificate programs (including TPV and/or Medication History), or three certificate programs and the Compounded Sterile Preparation Technician (CSPT) Certification, and 3 years of work experience will be eligible to earn a CPhT-Adv as early as mid-2020.
+Active PTCB CPhTs who have completed at least four of the certificate programs (one must include TPV or Medication History), or three certificate programs and the Compounded Sterile Preparation Technician (CSPT) Certification, and 3 years of work experience will be eligible to earn a CPhT-Adv in late 2020.